SirNacho/SE350Project/README.md

 ```
 make
 ```
-Finally, move the executable to the root of the project (optional if you want to test the program):
+(optional if you want to test the program) Move the executable to the root of the project:
 ```
 mv crisp ..
 ```